 The Defence Companies are reorganised and absorbed into the broader military, depriving Rifaat of his power-base.

 In 1997 Rifaat uses part of his immense personal fortune to establish a 24-hour satellite TV news channel, the Arabic News Network.
-Based in London and run by his son Sumar, the network frequently broadcasts criticisms of the Assad regime in Syria.
+Based in London and run by Rifaat's son, Sumar, the network frequently broadcasts criticisms of the Assad regime in Syria.

-Bashar is made a colonel in the army and placed in charge of a brigade of the Republican Guard.
-He also takes up some political responsibilities, including relations with Lebanon and domestic corruption.
+1999 - Bashar is made a colonel in the army and placed in charge of a brigade of the Republican Guard.
+He also takes up some political responsibilities, focusing on relations with Lebanon and domestic corruption.
 He is considered to be relatively liberal and an advocate of modernisation.

 2000 - Hafez dies from heart disease on 10 June.
 He is buried in the family cemetery at al-Qurdaha.

 Bashar al-Assad formally replaces his father as president in July when he receives 97% of the vote in referendum in which he is the only candidate.
 Bashar is appointed to a second seven-year term as president in 2007.
 He is appointed to a third seven-year term in 2014.
 Bashar also becomes secretary general of the Baath Party and commander-in-chief of the armed forces with the rank of field marshal.

 Bashar is initially viewed as a potential agent for political and economic reform.
 The first 12 months of his rule sees a freeing up of political dialogue within the country and comes to be know as the Damascus Spring.
 However, the thaw does not last and restrictions are soon reimposed.
 Emergency rule remains in effect.